In vivo PD evaluations

 Neurological Disease Evaluation Platform

-The SMOC Neuropharmacology and Efficacy Evaluation Platform is established according to international advanced standards, equipped with state-of-the-art instruments and facilities, and supported by an experienced research team.
+The GenoBioTX neuropharmacology and efficacy evaluation platform is established according to international advanced standards, equipped with state-of-the-art instruments and facilities, and supported by an experienced research team.
 It provides professional and effective neuropharmacological efficacy evaluation services tailored to the needs of clients.

 6-Hydroxydopamine (6-OHDA) is a hydroxylated derivative of dopamine.
 It can gradually induce retrograde degeneration of the dopaminergic system in the substantia nigra and striatum over several weeks.
 The pathological and biochemical manifestations of this model share many similarities with human Parkinson's disease (PD), such as degeneration, death, and loss of dopaminergic neurons in the substantia nigra, as well as glial cell proliferation.
 The 6-OHDA injection model is one of the most widely used PD models and can be employed in studies related to the pathogenesis of PD, drug efficacy evaluation, gene therapy, and neuroprotective treatments.